durandaltheta/sthread/README.md

 Additionally, the type stored in `st::data` can be cast to a reference with a call to `T& st::data::cast_to<T>()`.
 However, this functionality is only safe when used inside of an `st::data::is<T>()` check.

 WARNING: `st::data` can store a payload of any type.
-However, this behavior can be confusing with regard to c-style `char*` strings. c-style strings are just pointers to memory, and the user is responsible for ensuring that said memory is accessible outside of the scope when the message is sent.
+However, this behavior can be confusing with regard to c-style `const char*` strings. c-style strings are just pointers to memory, and the user is responsible for ensuring that said memory is accessible outside of the scope when the message is sent.
 Typically, it is safe to send c-style strings with a hardcoded value, as this is normally stored in the program's data.
 However, local stack arrays of characters, or, even worse, allocated c-strings must be carefully considered when sending over a message.

 A simple workaround to these headaches is to encapsulate c-style strings within a c++ `std::string`.